-At SumUp we do everything in our power to minimise fraud and through that the chances of a chargeback.
-In case you still receive a retrieval request, chargeback or a fraud report follow the guidelines in this article.
+At SumUp we do everything in our power to minimize fraud, and in turn, minimize the chances of chargebacks.
+In case you still receive a retrieval request, chargeback or a fraud report, this article will help you understand the process.

 In this article: